Canada’s 8 Best No Fee Credit Cards

 Best Lifestyle No Fee Credit Card

 If you’re always on the go, the Scotiabank American Express® Card ticks all the boxes.
-You’ll get 2 Scene+ points per dollar spent on dining and groceries, gas and transit, and entertainment including movie theatres and streaming services, not to mention 3 Scene+ points per dollar spent at Empire grocery stores.
+You’ll earn 3 Scene+ points per dollar at Sobeys, Safeway, FreshCo, and other Empire-banner grocery stores, plus 2 Scene+ points per dollar on dining, gas, transit, entertainment, and streaming services.
+Everything else earns 1 point per dollar.

 It’s great to have a no-fee card with a high earn rate on so many popular categories.
 Plus, Scene+ points are very easy to redeem for any travel expense booked any way.